Government

 TAX TYPE TAX RETURN FORMS EXPLANATION

-Business and Occupation tax return (non-fillable)
+Business and Occupation (B&O) tax return (fillable)

 See TMC Chapters 3.26 and 3.27 or refer to the additional information below.